 However, this harmonious state can be thrown off balance from time to time due to different factors, such as stress, insecurities, wrong assumptions, miscommunication, etc. We are not mind readers, no matter how finely tuned we are to each other’s moods and sensitivities.
 Mistakes and “misattunements” happen, and they can lead to ruptures in a relationship.

-A rupture is a disruption to the emotional connection we have with a loved one.
+A rupture is a disruption of the emotional connection we have with a loved one.
 It can be small, like saying something insensitive unintentionally, or big and potentially non-negotiable, like a breach of trust.
 Typically, ruptures are colored with unpleasant feelings like hurt, anger, loneliness, sadness, disappointment, etc. No matter how much effort we put into a relationship, some ruptures will occur.
 What happens after the rupture is important.
 If left unaddressed and untreated, resentment can build and emotional intimacy weaken.
 However, if both partners engage in repairing, their relationship can not only heal but grow and thrive.

 …Repairs are what matters